enso-org/enso-archive/doc/design/engine/engine-services.md

   its type changes.
 It is very important to be able to get type information as this is used to colour connections on the graph.
 - Detach an execution listener.
+- Force cache invalidation (all or selected nodes).
+- Attach automatic execution request – re-execute a scope on each change.
+- Detach automatic execution request.

 > The actionables for this section are:
 >